devcode-git/hosted-fields-sdk/README.md

 Hosted fields SDK is a toolkit that allows you generate a form/set of fields.
 It is published as a node-module to the public [npm registry](https://www.npmjs.com/package/hosted-fields-sdk).

 > [!CAUTION]
-> **Migration and Deprecation Notice:** Starting from version 1.0.50, it is mandatory to use the `'https://card-fields.paymentiq.io/1.0.50/index.html'` as `hostedfieldsurl` value for **production** environments.
+> **Migration and Deprecation Notice:** Starting from version 1.0.50, it is mandatory to use the `'https://card-fields.paymentiq.io/1.0.51/index.html'` as `hostedfieldsurl` value for **production** environments.
 Please update your configurations accordingly to avoid potential disruptions.
 >
-> The old hostedfieldsurl: `'https://hostedpages.paymentiq.io/1.0.38/index.html'` and well as *all previous versions* **will be deprecated starting 28 February 2025**.
+> The old hostedfieldsurl: `'https://hostedpages.paymentiq.io/1.0.51/index.html'` and well as *all versions previous to 1.0.50* **will be deprecated starting 15 March 2025**.
 Please note that using older versions and the old domain may expose your system to potential risks.
 >
 > This change is meant to enhance security and future compliance with the new requirements in the Payment Card Industry Data Security Standards.
 The old domain is scheduled for deprecation.
 We advise all users to transition to the new domain as soon as possible to maintain compliance and benefit from improved security measures.
 >
 > Obs. **The new domain supports versions starting with 1.0.50 and above.** Make sure your implementation is updated to at least this version to ensure compatibility.
+>

 ## Demo
 [[Live demo](https://codesandbox.io/s/dry-fire-q9txy?file=/src/App.js:5219-5240)]